-If you’re an actor or want to become one, then chances are you’ve heard of Equity.
+If you want to become an actor in the UK, then chances are you’ve heard of Equity.
 The trade union for performers and creatives across TV, film and stage, Equity’s more than 47,000 strong membership and leadership team fight for better pay and conditions, as they have done since the organisation started out in 1930.
-To find out why you might want to join the union, head over to our guide on just that.
-To find out exactly what Equity is and how to become a member of Equity, keep reading...
+To find out exactly what Equity is and how to become a member of Equity, keep reading.

-A trade union is an organisation that protects its members from unfair treatment by employers, poor conditions, and pay disputes.
+Equity is a trade union that aims to protect its members from unfair treatment by employers, poor conditions, and pay disputes.

 When the unfortunate happens (and it often does), trade unions like Equity can step in and represent a member’s interests.
 They can even provide legal advice and take employers to court.
 The union uses its size and importance to call for better pay, conditions and regulations to protect performers as well as pushing for more opportunities for actors, regardless of gender, ethnicity, sexuality, disability, or class.

 You may have heard of Equity Minimum or an Equity Contract.
 That means a set of pay and conditions which the union has agreed should be the minimum requirement for employing an actor.
 Most theatres, TV and film production companies, and advertising agencies agree to pay Equity Minimum because the union has fought for a fair deal from employers.

 Joining means becoming a member by purchasing a subscription—provided you meet the requirements.

 Your subscription, often referred to as subs for short, is a fee which supports the work of the union.
 The amount of subs you pay is based on your annual income, and once you become a member you need to pay subs each year.
 To join, there’s a one-off joining fee, which is reduced if you had a student membership.

 How much does it cost to join Equity?

 Annual subscription fees are based on your gross annual income: